astepe/sds_parser/README.md

 ## sds_parser
-sds_parser is a browser-based app for extracting chemical data from Safety Data Sheet documents. sds_parser will speed up your data-entry process by eliminating the need to read through countless Safety Data Sheets to get the data you care about.
+sds_parser is a browser-based app for extracting chemical data from Safety Data Sheet documents. sds_parser will speed up your data-entry process by eliminating the need to read through Safety Data Sheets to get the data you care about.

 ## Motivation
 Built out of the need to quickly access chemical data from Safety Data Sheets for data-entry purposes.
 Each chemical manufacturer will stylize and structure their SDSs a little bit differently. sds_parser can easily be updated to read a new manufacturer format by adding a new set of regular expressions to match the format that that specific manufacturer uses.